CuriousR82/Artare/README.md

 Here is the register page that new users will first encounter :relieved:
 ![1](/readme_pics/register.png)

-If user is not new to Artare, they can log in with the [Log in]() button on the welcome page :eyes:
+If user is not new to Artare, they can log in with the "Log in" button on the welcome page :eyes:
 ![2](/readme_pics/login.png)

 This is what the main components of Artare looks like! :blush: